SergeyTocarchuk/sergeytocarchuk.github.io/_posts/2021-08-22-css-grid-properties.md

 Values:
 - none – sets all sub-properties to their initial values.
-- <grid-template> – works the same as the grid-template shorthand.
+- grid-template – works the same as the grid-template shorthand.
-- <grid-template-rows> / [ auto-flow && dense? ] <grid-auto-columns>? – sets grid-template-rows to the specified value.
+- grid-template-rows / [ auto-flow && dense? ] grid-auto-columns? – sets grid-template-rows to the specified value.
 If the auto-flow keyword is to the right of the slash, it sets grid-auto-flow to column.
 If the dense keyword is specified additionally, the auto-placement algorithm uses a “dense” packing algorithm.
 If grid-auto-columns is omitted, it is set to auto.
-- [ auto-flow && dense? ] <grid-auto-rows>? / <grid-template-columns> – sets grid-template-columns to the specified value.
+- [ auto-flow && dense? ] grid-auto-rows? / grid-template-columns – sets grid-template-columns to the specified value.
 If the auto-flow keyword is to the left of the slash, it sets grid-auto-flow to row.
 If the dense keyword is specified additionally, the auto-placement algorithm uses a “dense” packing algorithm.
 If grid-auto-rows is omitted, it is set to auto.

 The following two code blocks are equivalent:
 ```